2001 American Memorial

+Carpentier's teammate and driver of the #33 Forsythe Racing car.
+The crash resulted in a traumatic amputation of both of Zanardi’s legs and nearly resulted in his death.

 Report

 Background

 The German 500 was the first CART race ever to be held in Europe.
 It was the beginning of a two-week European stretch for the series; the Rockingham 500 was held at Rockingham Motor Speedway in Corby, England one week later.
 EuroSpeedway chairman Hans-Jörg Fischer hoped for a crowd of 70,000 at the track, which had a capacity of 90,000.

 Entering the German 500, the 16th round of the 2001 CART season, Gil de Ferran held the lead in the season's points standings with 115 points.
 Bräck and Hélio Castroneves were joint second on 110 points, and Michael Andretti was fourth, seven points further back.

 Four days before the race, the September 11 attacks took place, causing most major American sporting events scheduled on the same weekend as the German 500 to be postponed, including National Football League (NFL) and Major League Baseball (MLB) games and the New Hampshire 300 NASCAR Winston Cup Series race at New Hampshire Motor Speedway.
 The Italian Grand Prix, a Formula One race, was held that weekend.
 According to CART vice president Ronald Richards, the series decided to continue with the race prior to the cancellation of that week's NFL games, a decision followed by other American leagues.
 Richards acknowledged that "We wish we would have had the input regarding the NFL's decision prior to making our decision."

 In remembrance of the September 11 attacks' victims, and desirous of avoiding criticism for holding the German 500 so soon afterward, CART changed the race's name to the American Memorial.
 The series also held tributes on the day of the race, and made a $500,000 donation to the World Trade Center Relief Fund, matching the event's prize fund.